 Yes, I used the big letters.
 That’s to emphasise the point.
 This is Britain after all.
 We can win world wars.
 We can invent the internet.
 We’re even pretty good at (some) sports again now (just look at the last two summer Olympics, we won medals!)… but what we still can’t do, even in 2017, is deal with SNOW.

-This is especially true being a Manchester courier company, because we’re located not too far from the Pennines.
+This is especially true being a Manchester courier company.
+We’re located not too far from the Pennines.
 Famed for our rain most of the year, it means we’re often a victim to the cold stuff when the temperature drops.

 When the roads are not cleared of snow and ice it places us at a very high risk of having accidents, it places us in an awkward position.
-The chances are we will probably be able to achieve some, if not most, deliveries, but you should expect serious delays as congestion will be increase significantly.
+The chances are we will probably be able to achieve some, if not most, deliveries.
+But you should expect serious delays as congestion will be increase significantly.

-So I guess what I’m really trying to say is, if your deliveries are important to you, then get them done as soon as possible BEFORE everything grinds to a halt.
+So I guess what I’m really trying to say is, if your deliveries are important to you, then get them done as soon as possible.
+BEFORE everything grinds to a halt.